stgloorious/vimrc/README.md

 4. Enjoy

 ## Remarks
-I use dwm as window manager and st as terminal.
-For the powerline fonts I use prepatched DejaVuSansMono.
+I use sway as window manager and alacritty as terminal emulator.